Homaei/DigitalTwin-Water-ML/README.md

 - **Meteorological Stations**: Provide weather data, helping identify correlations with water consumption.
 - **Programmable Logic Controllers (PLCs)**: Monitor and control the water distribution system for improved operational efficiency.

 This data is aggregated and processed through ML and AI models to forecast water consumption and detect anomalies.
-By identifying unusual patterns early, we enable timely responses to leaks, reducing waste and supporting efficient water usage.
+By identifying unusual patterns early, we enable timely responses to leaks, reduce waste, and support efficient water usage.

 ### Importance of Water Consumption Forecasting

 Accurate water forecasting is crucial for managing finite water resources, supporting infrastructure planning, and enhancing sustainability.
 The benefits of a robust forecasting model include: